I get it.

 I get my mom’s postcard in, but all the corners are ripped off.
 She has written “here’s a happy card for you”, and I laugh in exasperation because that’s prison code for “I have dunked your postcard in alcohol or drugs.
 Eat it and see what happens.”

-Obviously Mamasaur did no such thing, but they had to check.
-In my pile of mail is a letter to another inmate, and I decide to walk it over to her cell.
+Mama did no such thing, but they had to check.
+In my pile of mail is a letter belonging to another inmate, and I decide to walk it over to her cell.

 She is struggling with health, laid up in bed.
 The letter is from one of those sites where you can meet inmates who are willing to send you smutty letters in exchange for money on their books.